 1. Parental Leave

-The first thing that you must plan together as a family is who will be staying home with the baby and for how long.
+The first thing you must plan together as a family is who will stay home with the baby and how long.
 If you both work outside of your home, talk to your HR department to learn about your maternity leave or parental leave.
-Talk to your coworkers to ensure that everything is handled while you are away, so you are not bothered during this time.
+Talk to your coworkers to ensure that everything is handled while you’re away so you are not bothered during this time.
 I cannot stress this enough: parental leave is not a vacation!
-This is a very sacred time that you need to heal and learn about your baby.
+This is a sacred time that you need to heal and learn about your baby.
 It’s also the time for your baby to learn about you.

 Everyone is so excited to meet your new little one!
 But visitors can take a real toll on you both.
 First, talk about if you want any visitors in the hospital.
 (This is obviously before the pandemic.
 People must now wait until you are home to meet the baby.)
-Then, talk about when you feel comfortable having visitors and how many you want per day.
-Some families are comfortable with one or two, and other families only want one visitor every other day.
+Then, talk about when you feel comfortable having visitors meet the new baby and how many you want per day.
+Some families are comfortable with one or two, and others only want one visitor every other day.
 It all depends on how you feel and what you are most comfortable with.

 There is also no shame in asking for help from your visitors.
 Think of a list of things they can do that you would love their help with, and keep that list pinned to your fridge.
 Some ideas are emptying the dishwasher, holding the baby as mom goes to take a shower, running some errands for you on their way over, spending some solo time with your older children, etc. Real friends that matter don’t mind helping, and friends that mind shouldn’t matter.